Porth Teigr: Developments

 It is anticipated that the redeveloped site will ultimately provide opportunities for some 4,000 jobs.
 The redevelopment was anticipated to include some 200,000 sq.ft of leisure and retail space as well as a range of housing, including affordable units claimed to be amongst the first in the UK designed to give flexibility of spaces to enable adaptation for lifestyle changes.
 Two dry docks will be flooded to help give the site more than 1.6 miles of waterfront, much with views across Cardiff Bay.

 BBC production studios

 The centrepiece of the development is the new 170,000 sq foot drama production studio complex for the BBC at Roath Lock.
 Extensive infrastructure and public realm works including a new bridge linking the site to the remainder of the inner harbour were completed enabling access to the new BBC Roath Lock Studios.
-The studios were officially opened on 12 March 2012 and will be the home to several productions, including Doctor Who, Casualty, Pobol y Cwm and Upstairs Downstairs.
+The studios were officially opened on 12 March 2012 and will be the home to several productions, including Doctor Who (until 2021), Casualty, Pobol y Cwm and Upstairs Downstairs.
 Casualty started filming on site in September 2011.